 - Government advice on debt

-- The UK's leading debt help charity, the Consumer Credit Counselling Service (CCCS) offer debt advice and a range of solutions, free of any fee.
-They have produced the CCCS Student Debt Help Guide, with useful tips and advice on managing your money whilst at University.
-If you need student debt help you can use Debt Remedy - their free online tool, or call freephone.
+- The UK's leading debt help charity, the Step Change Debt Charity offer debt advice and a range of solutions, free of any fee.
+They have a page dedicated to student debt, with useful tips and advice on managing your money whilst at University.

 Scholarships and Bursaries